A mock service simulates a real backend service. It contains one or more mock responses.

 The generation of JSON schema-valid responses is planned for future versions.

 You have to provide the payload, HTTP status and the delay for responses you need to mock:

 A service can be cloned to another environment.

-The new cloned service gets the URL with the target environment prefix URL:
+The new cloned service gets the new set of ports:

-MockMotor will also try to clone all the account properties that are used in the service responses.
+MockMotor also tries to clone all the account properties that are used in the service responses.